 Young people like to read.
-But they need access to good books, all the time.
+But they deserve access to good books, all the time.
 There should be no barriers to reading.

-Founded in 2011, the Kindle Classroom Project promotes the love and power of reading by providing Kindles and good books to elementary, middle, and high school students in Oakland and the Bay Area.
+Founded in 2011, the all-volunteer Kindle Classroom Project promotes the love and power of reading by providing Kindles and an unlimited library of books to elementary, middle, and high school students in Oakland and the Bay Area.

 Here are some ways you can help out!

 The most important part of the program is ensuring that young people have access to the books they want to read.
 When a student requests a book, we buy it immediately.
 For each $10 you donate, a student gets a new book to read.
 Even better: The book becomes a permanent part of the Kindle Library, available to all students.
 And the book lasts forever, never getting lost or worn.

 * Donate an Amazon.com gift card.